aexnimbus/aws-bootcamp-cruddur-2023/journal/week1.md

 ![flask_push_thru%20error_local2.png](assets/flask_push_thru%20error_local2.png)

-- I concluded that the backend code is working and no errors. so I go thru the next instructions
+- I concluded that the backend code is working and no errors. so I go thru the next instructions to see if i generate this kind of error again.

 - Adding Dockerfile inside the backend-flask. we can now containerized this backend application on the fly.